df7cb/tenace/dds/readme.txt

-DDS 1.1.9,  Bo Haglund 2008-09-07
+DDS 2.0.0,  Bo Haglund 2010-04-24

-For Win32, DDS compiles with Visual C++ 2005 Express edition and the Mingw port of gcc 3.4.2.
+For Win32, DDS compiles with Visual C++ 2005 Express edition and the Mingw port of gcc.

 When using Visual C++, the statement
 #include "stdafx.h" at the beginning of dds.cpp must be uncommented.

+When not using Visual C++, the compilation of DDS excludes function CalcDDtable and the multi-thread functions that CalcDDtable uses.
+This is done because the multi-thread primitives used are neither standardized in C++ nor between operating systems.

 Linking with an application using DDS
 -------------------------------------